-We flew to Kuching, on the Malaysian side of Borneo, for a chance to see endangered animals in the wild and explore native tribal culture.
-It was like stepping into the pages of National Geographic.
-Here are five activities we highly recommend for this unique and fun family destination.
+We visited Kuching, on the Malaysian side of Borneo, for a chance to see endangered animals in the wild and learn more about native tribal cultures.
+It was like stepping into the pages of National Geographic for the weekend.
+Here are five activities we highly recommend on a Borneo vacation with kids.

-Try to visit the Semenggoh Wildlife Centre, 30 minutes from Kuching. at feeding time (9:00 -10:00 AM and 3:0-3:300 PM).
+Try to visit the Semengoh Wildlife Centre, 30 minutes from Kuching, at feeding time (9:00 -10:00 AM and 3:0-3:300 PM).
 The center teaches rescued orangutans to survive independently, but while they’re learning, fruit is left out twice a day to supplement what they forage in the jungle.

 Tip: No tripods, strollers or wheel chairs are allowed in the feeding area.
 There was a good size crowd of people, but everyone could easily see.